 In the year 2010, the Antilles – of which Curaçao and Bonaire, were chosen as subject to be documented for Document Nederland, commissioned by The Rijksmuseum and NRC Handelsblad.
 Women and men are portrayed in relation to their culture and legend, connoted to the influence of oral history in people’s daily life and psyche, while the context of the history of past slavery and post-colonialism still emanates its invisible echo, an embodied sense of history merges naturally with the landscape.
 Ilse Frech looks for individuals and their characters and finds most notably, strong women, who represent the elementary power of the Antilleans as a matriarchal culture exists on these islands: the women work, bring up their children, often by themselves, from generation to generation.
 She portrayed many up-close mirroring the rough and mystic landscape within her portraits, implicitly touching upon an embodied heritage; bearer of ‘the past’.

-Zjeitu is a visual and narrative quest for the very soul of the islands Curaçao and Bonaire, on the eve of autonomy as The Netherlands Antilles were dissolved the 10th October 2010 as a unified political entity of which, as result, 400 years after its start.
-The five constituent islands have since attained new constitutional statuses within the Kingdom of the Netherlands: the islands of Curaçao and Saint Martin have accomplished an autonomous ‘status apart’, after Aruba, whereas Bonaire, Saint Eustatius and Saba have become special municipalities within the Kingdom of the Netherlands.
+Zjeitu is a visual and narrative quest for the very soul of the islands Curaçao and Bonaire.
+Documented on the eve of autonomy, whereupon the Netherlands Antilles as a formerly unified political entity, were dissolved October 10th 2010, 400 years after its constitution.
+Of which, as result, the five constituent islands have since attained new constitutional statuses within the Kingdom of the Netherlands: The islands of Curaçao and Saint Martin have begotten an autonomous ‘status apart’, after Aruba, whereas Bonaire, Saint Eustatius and Saba became special municipalities within the Kingdom of the Netherlands.

 “My gratitude goes out to all persons in Curaçao, Bonaire and the Netherlands, who have lead me to their inner-circles of friends and acquaintances on the islands.
 There’s so many people portrayed and involved in so many ways, people I came befriended with, the project wouldn’t have been been possible without each one of them.
 Which is why I herewith thank all persons I collaborated with at the time, for their trust and willingness to participate in this project.”